FriedrichFroebel/cmanager/README.md

 ### Starting the Java-independent package

 Double-click on `cmanager.exe` (on Windows) from the directory containing this package. *Please note that this version is not being distributed in the release section at the moment.*

-## Contributing

-### Reporting Problems

-Problems can be reported in either English or German, where the former is recommended on GitHub.
-Please provide the following details within the report:

-* The used version of the application and where you got it from.
-* The used operating system.
-* The used Java version.
-* The steps needed to reproduce this problem.
-If possible add a (minimal) GPX file (alternatively a pair of cache codes) to make it easier to investigate (you might remove personal information from the GPX file if you like).
-* The error you get or the problem you have.

-### Requesting Features

-Feel free to request features, but please note that I do not have any plans on implementing completely new features at the moment.
-You may send a pull request if you have implemented an interesting feature.

-### Pull Requests

-Feel free to open a pull request to fix a problem yourself or to contribute a new feature.
-See the list of issues for possible changes.
-Please indicate your work on an issue by commenting on it.

-The code should satisfy the following requirements:

-* Everything should be written in English.
-* The code style is based on the one of the Android Open Source project.
-The most important rules:

-  * Use UTF-8 encoding.
-  * Indent using 4 spaces.
-  * Names should be in camelCase, `static final` variables should use UPPER_CASE, class names should be PascalCase.
-  * Make as much variables `final` as possible.
-  * Try to avoid abbreviated names for better readability.

-  You may use the `googleJavaFormatter` (`goJF`) task to let the corresponding Gradle plugin do most of the work for you.

-* Document your code.
-* Provide dedicated tests if it makes sense.
-* Try to avoid adding additional dependencies.